Cinchona tree

 This section has been translated automatically.

-Cinchona species grow mostly as trees, rarely as shrubs.
-They have flattened buds with erect leaves, the flowers are stalked, yellow, pink, purple to red.
+Cinchona species mostly grow as trees, rarely also as shrubs.
+They have flattened buds with upright leaves, the flowers are stalked, yellow, pink, purple to red.
 The fruit is a capsule with winged seeds.

-The Cinchona genus of plants, also called Chinese trees, belongs to the Rubiaceae family (redbud family) and includes about 23 species originally distributed in Central America (Costa Rica, Panama) and western South America (Bolivia, Colombia, Ecuador, Peru, Venezuela, Brazil).
+The Cinchona plant genus, also known as cinchona trees, belongs to the Rubiaceae family and comprises around 23 species that were originally distributed in Central America (Costa Rica, Panama) and western South America (Bolivia, Colombia, Ecuador, Peru, Venezuela, Brazil).
 The tree grows up to 15 m high.
 The name Cinchona means "bark of barks" translated from the Spanish quinaquina.
 The main active ingredient is "quinine", an alkaloid with a bitter taste.
-Today, some species are cultivated worldwide to obtain quinine.
-The antipyretic effect of the rings has been known since lamgem, in 1827 the active ingredient quinine.
-Quinine was used for fever, malaria, but also as a bitter substance to liqueur and tonic water - see Bitter Lemon.
-The bark also contains quinidine, cinchonine, cinchonidine, catechine tannins, tannin precursors and bitter substances of the triterpene type (quinovosides).
+Today, some species are cultivated worldwide to extract quinine.
+The antipyretic effect of the rings has been known since 1827, when the active ingredient quinine was discovered.
+Quinine was used to treat fever and malaria, but also as a bittering agent in liqueur and tonic water - see Bitter Lemon.
+The bark also contains quinidine, cinchonine, cinchonidine, catechin tannins, tannin precursors and bitter substances of the triterpene type (quinovosides).

-The dried bark ( cinchona cortex) is used phytotherapeutically.
+The dried bark ( cinchonae cortex) is used phytotherapeutically.

 Note(s)